JaneliaSciComp/ossi-website/src/content/projects/_project-template.md

 ---
-title: Your project title
+title: Required.
+Your project title.
-tagline: "Project tagline.
-An aside: if you use a colon in this or any other field value, you must wrap the entire phrase in quotes.
+tagline: "Required.
+1-2 sentences that describe your project.
+An aside: if you use a colon in a field value, you must wrap the entire phrase in quotes.
 Otherwise, quotes are not required."
+maintainer: Name of the person responsible for maintaining this project page. maintainer contact info: Either a URL (e.g., GitHub repo issues link) or email in the format of mailto:email@example.com
+#project type - Required.
+Pick one of the three options - delete the other two.
-maintainer: Name of the person responsible for maintaining this project page. maintainer contact info: Either a URL (e.g., GitHub repo issues link) or email in the format of mailto:email@example.com project type: [OSSI - current, OSSI - alumni, Other] OSSI proposal link: Preferred - upload the proposal as a PDF to `public/proposals` and provide the link in the format `../../proposals/PROPOSAL.pdf`.
-Other option - URL to the externally hosted proposal. github link: Link to GitHub repository documentation link: Link to documentation - can be the same as the GitHub repo if the README is the documentation installation instructions link: Link to installation instructions - can be the same as the GitHub repo how to cite text: "The citation for your software - wrap in quotes to ensure colons are interpreted correctly.
-If your software doesn't have an associated published paper or DOI, leave this blank." how to cite link: "https://doi.org/example - wrap entire link in quotes.
-If a DOI is not available, leave this blank - your GitHub repo will be used as the default." additional links array:
+project type: [OSSI - current, OSSI - alumni, Other] OSSI proposal link: Required if your project is OSSI-funded.
+Preferred - upload the proposal as a PDF to `public/proposals` and provide the link in the format `../../proposals/PROPOSAL.pdf`.
+Other option - URL to the externally hosted proposal. github link: Required.
+Link to GitHub repository documentation link: Required.
+Link to documentation - can be the same as the GitHub repo if the README is the documentation installation instructions link: Required.
+Link to installation instructions - can be the same as the GitHub repo how to cite text: "The citation for your software - wrap in quotes to ensure colons are interpreted correctly.
+If your software doesn't have an associated published paper or DOI, delete or comment-out this field to use your GitHub repo as the default." how to cite link: "https://doi.org/example - wrap entire link in quotes.
+If a DOI is not available, then delete or comment-out this field to use your GitHub repo as the default." additional links array:
   [
     Optional additional external links,